Both the models Roomba i3 and Roomba e5 are Irobot’s best robot vacuums available today.

 Scheduling and Connectivity – Alexa, Google Home Supported

 Given that both Roomba robots are easily linkable to Amazon Alexa or Google Assistant, you can use the personal home assistants to govern the robot’s controls.
-Just use your voice commands to start, stop, and everything you can do with the smart robotic cleaners.
+Just use your voice commands to start, stop, and do everything you can do with the smart robotic cleaners.

 What is more interesting, you can even schedule cleaning plans using Alexa or Google Assistant.
 If that gets boring, whip out your smartphones and launch the iRobot HOME app to get your cleaning sessions ongoing.